 Also on his playing resume are a one-year stint with several original projects in Miami as well as a 2-month Mediterranean tour with Holland-America, which included several stops in Italy, Spain, Greece, Turkey, Croatia, Monaco, and Portugal.

 DiAnne began playing flute in 5th grade and quickly became a competitive flute player; participating in solo & ensemble, band contests, Illinois state contest, youth symphony, pops orchestra, and many honor groups (performing in several states and in Europe) in high school and college.
 She began playing and studying saxophone in 8th grade and joined jazz band in 9th grade.
-She continued performing and competing on saxophone at jazz festivals, competitions, and in small jazz combos throughout high school, college, and as an adult.
-Currently, she is playing saxophone in Pierce College Concert Band and flute for various groups for weddings, funerals, and special occasions.
-She is teaching at Valley Christian School (general music, band, and bell choir), Ted Brown Music (flute and saxophone), and Glacier View Junior High (band para-educator for 5th-6th grade band).
+She continued performing and competing on flute and saxophone at jazz festivals, competitions, and in small jazz combos throughout high school, college, and as an adult.
+She has played saxophone in Pierce College Concert Band and flute for various groups for weddings, funerals, and special occasions.
+She has taught at Valley Christian School (general music, band, and bell choir), Ted Brown Music (flute and saxophone), and for the Puyallup School District (band para-educator for 5th-6th grade band).

 Private lessons are taught using many methods.
 Students are encouraged in a positive manner to reach their highest potential.
 We work on sound production, technique, ear training, and other musical skills that will improve your overall saxophone or flute playing.
 Many written methods are used including Mark Thomas flute method, Rubank duets and technique books, Top Register Studies, Aebersold methods, Niehaus studies, and various play-a-long books.
 Each student is given a notebook with specific goals to work on at each lesson.
 Our goal in each lesson is to give the student tools to improve their self confidence, poise, performance abilities, and answer any questions regarding band or other needed music.